Okeford Fitzpaine: Governance

 In the United Kingdom national parliament, Okeford Fitzpaine is in the North Dorset parliamentary constituency which is represented by Simon Hoare of the Conservative party.
 In local government Okeford is governed by Dorset Council at the highest tier and Okeford Fitzpaine Parish Council at the lowest tier.
 The first meeting of the parish council took place on 1 January 1895.

 For electoral purposes in national government and district council elections, Okeford Fitzpaine is in Bulbarrow electoral ward.
 In national parliamentary elections this is joined with 26 other wards that together elect the Member of Parliament for the North Dorset constituency.

 Okeford Fitzpaine falls within the unitary authority of Dorset, having been part of the North Dorset non-metropolitan district until local government structural changes took effect on 1 April 2019.
 The authority is administered by Dorset Council, which has 82 councillors elected from 52 wards.
 The Conservative party has overall control following elections in May 2019.

 Education

 There is a small but thriving Church of England Voluntary Aided Primary School classified in 2015 by OFSTED as "Good".
 The school was virtually destroyed by fire during World War II, and many village records were lost.

 There is also the Oak Tree Pre-School.

+The school has now closed and the children are bused to Shillingstone Primary School, nearby.